ESMA guide

 ESMA Margin increases

-The new European Securities and Markets Authority (ESMA) rules will increase minimum margins on all CFDs and possible increase spread offered by brokers.
+The new European Securities and Markets Authority (ESMA) rules will increase minimum margins on all CFDs and possibly increase the spread offered by brokers.

-Also, ESMA new rule placed a ban on the marketing, delivery and sale of binary options to retail investors.
+Also, ESMA’s new rule placed a ban on the marketing, delivery, and sale of binary options to retail investors.
 Since the UK is still part of the EU, the law also affects all the traders and brokers in the UK.

-Below are the leverage restrictions and margin increase that are being introduced by the new regulation:
+Below are the leverage restrictions and margin increases that are being introduced by the new regulation:

 The leverage restrictions will lead to a boost in margins across all financial markets.